cap-js/docs/guides/databases-postgres.md

 You can use `cds deploy` with option `--script` to generate a script as starting point for a manual migration.
-The effect of `--script` essentially is the same as for `--dry`, but it also allows the changes listed in [Limitations](#limitations) that are disallowed for automatic schema migration.
+The effect of `--script` essentially is the same as for `--dry`, but it also allows changes that could lead to data loss and therefore are not supported in the automatic schema migration (see [Limitations](#limitations)).

 For generating such a script, perform the same steps as in section [Dry-Run Offline](#dry-run-offline) above, but replace the command in step 3 by